 The wheel of fortune is not just an American television game show.
 In fact, it is a concept in medieval philosophy that symbolizes fate.
 The wheel belongs to the goddess Fortuna who spins the wheel to decide the fates and misfortunes of mortals.
 Fortuna is often depicted as a blindfolded woman spinning a giant wheel.

 The concept of perpetual motion machines has been around for centuries.
 It is the holy grail of science, and if it were to be achieved, it would produce free energy once it is set in motion.
 Perhaps the most famous example is Bhāskara's wheel.
 Invented in 1150 by Bhāskara II, an Indian mathematician, the wheel-machine was an attempt to create a perpetual-motion machine.
 The wheel consisted of curved or tilted spokes partially filled with mercury.

-For example: if a spoke of the wheel is at the 12 o'clock position in the first frame, and then in the second frame that spoke moves almost a full rotation to the 11 o'clock position.
+For example: If a spoke of the wheel is at the 12 o'clock position in the first frame, and then in the second frame that spoke moves almost a full rotation to the 11 o'clock position.
 Your brain will interpret that as moving anti-clockwise as it cannot determine what is happening between frames.
 At the right frequency, a strobe light or even a fluorescent lamp can have the same effect.

 A fifth wheel was one that extended from the front axle of a carriage to prevent it from tipping over.
 Much like a drag racer has on its rear.
-Most of the time it was never used and landed up being redundant, hence, by calling someone or something 'the fifth wheel' you are referring to them as unnecessary.
+Most of the time it was never used and landed up being redundant, hence, by calling someone or something 'a fifth wheel' you are referring to them as unnecessary.